Cleveland Torso Murderer: Jane Doe II

 The eighth victim was located beneath the Lorain-Carnegie Bridge on June 6, 1937.
 Lying in a rotting burlap bag, along with a newspaper from June 1936, was the partial skeleton of a woman who had been dead approximately one year.
 The body was decapitated and missing a rib.
-She was tentatively identified as 40-year-old prostitute Rose Wallace, who had vanished from the same bar Polillo had, but this could not be confirmed.
+She was tentatively identified as prostitute Rose Wallace (40), who had vanished from the same bar Polillo had, but this could not be confirmed.
 Wallace was known to have disappeared ten months earlier on August 21, 1936, while it was estimated that the victim had been dead for one year when found.
 Officially the victim remains unidentified and is known as Jane Doe II.
 (Note: Dental work was considered a close match by police and her son, who said he was certain that the victim was his mother.
 Exact identification could not be achieved because the dentist who carried out the work had died years before.
 Doubts remained because the body was estimated to have been dead for a year, whereas Wallace had only been reported missing for ten months since August 1936.)